Kevin109/embedded-sbc-subsite/content/posts/custom-android-bsp-development.md

 # Customizing Android BSPs for Embedded Projects

-When developing an embedded product that runs Android—whether it’s a smart control panel, industrial HMI, or consumer device—one of the most critical components is the **Android Board Support Package (BSP)**.
+When developing an embedded product that runs Android—whether it’s a smart control panel, industrial HMI, or consumer device — one of the most critical components is the **Android Board Support Package (BSP)** (more about [Android SBC overview](/posts/android-sbc-overview/)).

 In this post, we explore what the Android BSP is, where customization is needed, and best practices for making Android work reliably on your custom hardware.